Stress-Testing Your Chargeback Management Strategy

 Start by looking for gaps in your payment processes with vulnerabilities to fraud and disputes.
 Are you using authentication tools to stop fraud and defer liability?
 Are you identifying disputes stemming from dissatisfaction with products or services?
 Are you collecting the best evidence for dispute responses and revenue recovery?
 Find the holes and fill them before stress-testing your strategy.

-Every dispute management strategy is unique, and each seller has specific needs and goals.
+Every dispute management strategy is unique, and each merchant has specific needs and goals.

 Consider the following tactics to help test and strengthen your dispute strategy to better protect your business throughout the payments life cycle: